dret/hyperpedia/README.md

 As a starting point, the intention is to describe concepts, and formats.
 To keep things simple, this is organized as follows:

-* [A list of hypermedia concepts](concepts.md) is managed in a single file unless it gets too big to make that look like a reasonable option.
+* [A list of hypermedia concepts](concepts.md) is managed in a single file (until it gets too big to make that look like a reasonable option).

 * [A list of hypermedia formats](formats.md) is managed in a directory and should contain individual files for each hypermedia format, relating the hypermedia features of the format to the concepts.